vega/vega-lite/site/docs/mark/trail.md

 }
 ```

-The `trail` mark represents the data points stored in a field with a line connecting all of these points, similar to a `line` mark but can have variable widths determined by backing data.
+The `trail` mark represents the data points stored in a field with a line connecting all of these points.
+Trail is similar to the `line` mark but a trail can have variable widths determined by backing data.
 Unlike lines, trails do not support different interpolation methods and use `fill` (not `stroke`) for their color.
-Trail marks are useful if one wishes to draw lines that change size to reflect the underlying data.
+Trail marks are useful if you want to draw lines with changing size to reflect the underlying data.

 ## Documentation Overview
 {:.no_toc}